Header logo

 You can also claim an additional 5p per mile for each extra passenger you're driving for work purposes.
 So, if three of you are travelling together for business purposes, as the driver you'll be entitled to an extra 10p per mile on top of your mileage allowance.

-All figures are correct at the time of writing, and you can check the mileage and fuel rates approved by HMRC on the Gov.uk website.
+All figures reflect the rates announced on 21 May 2026, and you can check the mileage and fuel rates approved by HMRC on the Gov.uk website.

 When you can’t claim mileage allowance